 So if you need performance, take advantage of the fact that Swift can call C functions directly, without use of a slow foreign-function-call interface like many other languages.

-But when you do that, the first thing I would recommend is wrap your C API in a thin Swift struct or class.
+But when you do that, the first thing I would recommend is to wrap your C API in a thin Swift struct or class.
 While Swift knows to import typedefs to pointers whose content Swift does not understand (like C++ instances) as an opaque type in Swift, it is easy to forget to do proper manual memory management on them.
 So wrapping them in Swift and having

 deinit take care of memory management will be a lot safer.

 Also, if your types are imported just as a generic, untyped

 your typedef is to the pointer type, not just the type itself.